 - Instead of being invested in one piece of real estate, you are diversified* across the market without relying on the performance of one asset.
 Essentially, you are relying more on the market as a whole than how one property will perform.

-- At this point in the market cycle, investing in single family homes are typically easier to invest in than multi-family buildings.
+- At this point in the market cycle, single family homes are typically easier to invest in than multi-family buildings.
 Multi-family apartments can require larger capital outlays and have had more competitive pricing at this point in the market (CBRE).